Random induced subgraphs of Cayley graphs induced by transpositions: Introduction

-Recently, Araki \cite{Araki:2006} brought the attention to a generalization of star- and bubble-sort graphs, the Cayley graph generated by all transpositions.
+Recently, Araki \cite{Araki:2006} brought the attention to a generalization of star- and bubble-sort graphs, the Cayley graph generated by all transpositions \cite{Cayley}.
 The latter has direct connections to a problem of interest in computational biology: the evolutionary distances between species based on their genome order in the Cayley graph of signed permutations generated by reversals.
 A reversal is a special permutation that acts by flipping the order as well as the signs of a segment of genes.
 Hannenhalli and Pevzner \cite{Pevzner:95} presented an algorithm computing minimal number of reversals needed to transform one sequence of distinct genes into a given signed permutation.
-For distant genomes, however, it is well-known, that the true evolutionary distance is generally much greater than the shortest distance \cite{Bafna:95,Khiripet:05}.
+For distant genomes, however, it is well-known, that the true evolutionary distance is generally much greater than the shortest distance \cite{Wang,Caprara,Pevzner,Berestycki:06}.
 In order to obtain a more realistic estimate of the true evolutionary distance, the expected reversal distance was shifted into focus.
-Its computation, however, has proved to be hard and motivated to consider models better suited for computation.
+Its computation, however, has proved to be hard and motivated models better suited for computation.
 Point in case is the work of Eriksen {\it et al.} \cite{Eriksen}, where the authors derive a closed formula for the expected transposition distance and subsequently show how to use it as an approximation of the expected reversal distance.
+Berestycki and Durrett \cite{Berestycki:07} studied the shortest distance of random walks over Cayley graphs generated by all transpositions and canonical transpositions, respectively, and compared the shortest distance with the expected distance \cite{Eriksen}.

+The theory of random graphs was pioneered by Erd\"{o}s and R\'{e}nyi in the late $1950$s \cite{Erdos:59,Erdos:60}, who analyzed the phase transition of $G(n,p_n)$, the random graph containing $n$ vertices in which an edge $\{i,j\}$ is selected with independent probability $p_n$.
+For $p_n=\frac{c}{n}$ and $c<1$, the largest component in $G(n,p_n)$ is a.s.~of size $O(\log n)$.
+For $p_n=\frac{1+\theta\cdot n^{-\frac{1}{3}}}{n}$, where $\theta>0$, a.s.~a largest component of size $O(n^{\frac{2}{3}})$ emerges.
+For $p_n=\frac{c}{n}$ and $c>1$, we have a.s.~a unique largest component of size $O(n)$ and all other components are smaller than $O(\log n)$.
+Erd\"{o}s and R\'{e}nyi's construction of the giant component \cite{Erdos:59,Erdos:60} has motivated Lemma~\ref{L:minigene}, which assures the existence of certain subtrees of size $\lfloor \frac{1}{4}n^{\frac{2}{3}}\rfloor$.
+For a review of Erd\"{o}s-R\'{e}nyi random graph theory, see Durrett \cite{Durrett:07} or van der Hofstad \cite{Hofstad:10}.